After years of shaving my legs and then epilating I’ve found myself wondering how to prevent ingrown hairs.

 An example would be that if you get a device with many tweezers, like one with 72 tweezers, the number of passes needed is reduced and, being that powerful, it removes all hairs from the root instead of cutting the short thin ones.

-Or getting an epilator with ceramic tweezers that are strong, hypoallergenic and completely safe.
+Or getting an epilator with ceramic tweezers that are strong and hypoallergenic.

-Those are some few tips on how to prevent ingrown hairs but you will still get them, no matter what you do.
+Those are some few tips on how to prevent ingrown hairs but you may still get them, no matter what you do.

 The idea is to keep everything under control and to have as little of them as possible.